p3r7/blog/_posts/2020-05-06-fast-clojure-deps-auto-reload.md

 [Pomegranate](https://github.com/clj-commons/pomegranate) is a library that allows to import dependencies without having to restart your process.

-You of course first need to have it in your project dependencies:
+You of course first need to have it in your project dependencies[^2]:

 ```clojure
 (defproject pomegranate-test "0.1.0-SNAPSHOT"